 Following the formation of Theresa May's Government in 2016, he was appointed Parliamentary Private Secretary to the Chancellor of the Exchequer, the Rt Hon Philip Hammond.

-In the constituency, John helped found the South Wiltshire Economic Task Group (SWETG) to help drive growth in Salisbury and South Wiltshire.
+In the constituency, John helped found the South Wiltshire Economic Task Force to help drive economic growth in Salisbury and South Wiltshire.

 2017 - Parliament